Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly advises when to use this tool ('what activity happened today/this week across the company?') and when not to (iterating specific list tools).
-Provides clear context for decision-making.
+The description explicitly tells when to use this tool ('what activity happened today/this week across the company?') and when not to use it (rather than iterating the specific entry lists), naming concrete alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.